Damont Records: Background

 63p.
 They then relaunched it again, selling the product at 49p.
 They had three new releases that month which included Soul Hits, Hammond Dancer Party, and a cover version album of singles hits called 12 Tops.

 Happy House

 This was a label headed by Miller and Presky that concentrated on releases for children.
 By June 1973, they had had an available catalogue of six albums with another six scheduled for release in autumn.

 Stereo Gold Award

-By July 1974, they had reached the five million mark with the Stereo Gold Award albums that they had produced and been via Woolworths.
+By July 1974, they had reached the five million mark with the Stereo Gold Award albums that they had produced and which were sold by Woolworths.
 To mark the occasion, and in recognition of this achievement, Monty Presky presented Woolworths buyer Bob Egerton with a gold disk.